-Omega 3, omega-6, and omega-9 are important fatty acids with immense health benefits.
-However, the benefits that you can gain from consuming these essential dietary fats rely on maintaining a healthy balance between them.
+Omega 3, omega-6, and omega-9 are essential fatty acids with immense health benefits.
+However, the benefits of consuming these essential dietary fats rely on maintaining a healthy balance between them.
 An imbalance of dietary fats can even result in chronic diseases.

 This article refers to the omega-3-6-9 benefits, their food sources, and the role of omega-3-6-9 supplements.
 As omega-3 is considered the most significant among all three, let's explore more about omega-3 fatty acids in the next section.

 Related Article: 11 Evidence-Based Benefits of Omega-3 Fish Oil

 Omega-3 fatty acids are essential polyunsaturated fat your body cannot produce.
 As your body cannot produce these fats, they are known as essential fats, suggesting that you must rely on your diet to get them.

 According to the American Heart Association (AHA), you must take at least two portions of fish weekly to meet your body's omega-3 requirements.
 Omega-3 fats are an important part of human cell membranes that fulfill many essential bodily roles.

 There are different types of omega-3 fats containing different chemical shapes and sizes.
 The three common types of omega-3 fats are:

 Eicosapentaenoic acid (EPA) makes eicosanoids, the chemical that helps overcome inflammation.
 EPA may also help minimize the symptoms of depression.